 The ADC blocks are only used to retrieve the analog input signals at the CPU level for real-time monitoring.
 They do not affect the closed-loop control behavior.

 The TN142_vivado_design.pdf file below shows the full Vivado FPGA design.
 Here are the step-by-step instructions to reproduce it.

 - Create an FPGA control implementation starter template by following the Getting started with FPGA control implementation.

 - Add the PWM IP (from the custom PWM in FPGA page) and current control IP (from the Xilinx Vitis HLS guide or the Model Composer guide) into your Vivado project.
 In the screenshots of this example, we’ll use the IPs generated using System Generator and Vitis HLS, respectively.

 To read the

 duty_cycle_ticks_ap_vldis ‘1’, the RAM-based Shift Register IP is used.
-With the configuration shown in the screenshot, this block adds one register stage that acts as a buffer.
+With the configuration shown in the screenshot below, this block adds one register stage that acts as a buffer.
 It keeps the last computed duty cycle until a new value has been computed.
 When a new value is available, it replaces the old one.